iobroker-community-adapters/info/README.md

 # info
-information about iobroker-community-adapters organization
+information about iobroker-community-adapters organization It's a github organization for iobroker adapters wich are manged by the community.

+Goal is to help each other with the adapter development, so repositories don't get stale and keep alive.

 # description
 It's a github organization for iobroker adapters wich are manged by the community.